MuneebAbro/Contact-Manager-using-JAVA/README.md

 - Display All Contacts:

-  𝑂log(n) due to the need to output all contacts.
+  𝑂(n) due to the need to output all contacts.

 ## Conclusion